Finding a home

 What is a listed building?

 Almost all homes built before the mid-19th century are ‘listed’, meaning that their details are kept on the National Heritage List for England and Cof Cymru – the National Historic Assets of Wales.
-There are around 500,000 listed buildings in England today are around 30,000 in Wales.
+There are around 500,000 listed buildings in England today and around 30,000 in Wales.

 There are more recent examples, 30 years is the minimum age for a listed building, however the great majority were built before WWI.

+If you’re considering buying a listed building, understanding what qualifies as one is essential.
 For owners and prospective buyers, listed buildings come with a series of conditions.
 Typically, the whole building, both exterior and interior, is protected, so that any alterations must be agreed with planning authorities ahead of any work starting.

 This protection can apply to the property’s gardens, outbuildings and extensions.